Researchers

 Professor Catherine Renshaw researches in the field of international human rights law, with a particular focus on the intersection between rights and the medical sciences in the field of ageing.
 She is a founding member of the Network for Law and Human Rights.

-Professor Simeon Simoff is Dean of the School of Computer, Data and Mathematical Sciences and the leader of our Human-Machine Interaction research program.
+Professor Simeon Simoff is a Professor of Information Techology within the School of Computer, Data and Mathematical Sciences and the leader of our Human-Machine Interaction research program.
 His research interests include artificial intelligence, data mining/analytics and knowledge discovery, human computer interactions, virtual worlds and immersive environments, visual computing and visual data mining and analytics.

 Anton Bogdanovych is a Lecturer within the School of Computer, Data and Mathematical Sciences; and a researcher in our Human-Machine Interaction research program.
 He is involved in a number of research projects related to virtual reality, artificial intelligence, robotics and motion.